At a bachelor's level we offer programmes within the Autonomous Fine Art and Design disciplines:

 - Combined education, in which secondary students take classes within the art plans or the School for Young Talent;

-- Preparatory Year (full-time course for one year after secondary education);
+- Preparatory Year (a year-long course for students having completed secondary education);

 Yes, we do.
 Read more about the Orientation course at the KABK.